mystique09/basic-game-server/README.md

-# Basic game server
+# Game server
-This is for practical exam.
+A basic game serve made with expressjs. *Over-engineered*

 ## Pre-requisites:
 Make sure you have imstalled mysql and redis driver.